BertschMario/NodeNet/README.md

 # NodeNet CLI

 This is the CLI for NodeNet. \
-It is still in development and not ready for use.
+It is still in early development and not perfect!

 ### DevelopmentStatus